juand-r/EMNLP-2019/README.md

 ## Social Media and Authorship Attribution

 :heavy_minus_sign: [The Trumpiest Trump?
 Identifying a Subject’s Most Characteristic Tweets](https://www.aclweb.org/anthology/D19-1175.pdf)
-> Question: how to quantify the degree to which tweets are characteristic of their authors (probability a given tweet was written by its author)?
-This is done via binary classification, and calculating the probability using the distance from the decision boundary.
+> How to quantify the degree to which tweets are characteristic of their authors (probability a given tweet was written by its author)?
+This is done via binary classification, and then calculating the probability using the distance from the decision boundary.
 One possible application of this: to highlight unusual/suspicious activity (e.g., an account was hacked).
 This is studied using the tweets of 15 celebrities (including Oprah, JK Rowling, LeBron James, Justin Bieber, Obama and Trump).
 >
 > Five approaches to authorship identification are tested; in order of increasing performance these are: (1) a compression-based method using Lempel-Ziv-Welch, (2) LDA topic model features using in a Logistic Regression or MLP, (3) n-gram based language model to score the probability of a tweet given positive or negative ngrams, (4) two different document embeddings -- using fastText and BERT -- fed into a classifier, and (5) BERT token embeddings fed to an LSTM.
 The BERT+LSTM approach yields the highest accuracy of (on average across celebrities) 90.37%.
 >